CMSgov/design-system/rfcs/2021-11-whcm-support.md

 ## Background

-Windows High Contrast Mode (WHCM) is a unique accessibility feature originally designed for Windows users with contrast sensitivity issues.
+Windows High Contrast Mode (WHCM) is a unique accessibility feature originally designed for Windows users with contrast sensitivity and low vision issues.
 Other reasons a user might enable WHCM include:

 - Reducing visual noise to improve focus
 - Easing eye strain, migraines, or light sensitivity